OpusCapita/react-crudeditor/README.md

         ?dropdown: <boolean, true by default>,

         /*
-         * name of an icon to be displayed inside a button, ex. "trash", "edit";
+		 * React Element or string name of an icon to be displayed inside a button, ex. "trash", "edit";
          * see full list at
          * http://getbootstrap.com/components/#glyphicons
          */
-        ?icon: <string>
+        ?icon: <string|element>
       };
     }
   }, ...]